-ONAWAY, Mich. – Sparks are flying on the keel of the $1.9 million, 57-foot, aluminum fisheries research vessel for the US Fish and Wildlife Service (USFWS), at Moran Iron Works (MIW).
+ONAWAY, MI. – Sparks are flying on the keel of the $1.9 million, 57-foot, aluminum fisheries research vessel for the US Fish and Wildlife Service (USFWS), at Moran Iron Works (MIW).

 The USFWS and MIW announced the project in November of 2016 when the two parties met for an inaugural meeting in Onaway.
 Preliminary design of the vessel was performed by Seacraft Design, LLC, Sturgeon Bay, Wisconsin, with MIW working to finalize the design and construction drawings.